What's in a Name? A Case for the Global Legal Entity Identifier

 What the regulatory and financial service worlds recognized after the global financial crisis was the need for—and shared benefits from—a sophisticated legal entity identifier system which brings simplicity to critical tasks.
 Identity authentication is one such system that received well-deserved attention.

 In 2011, the Group of Twenty (G20) called on the Financial Stability Board (FSB) to provide recommendations for a global Legal Entity Identifier (LEI) and a supporting governance structure.
 This led to the development of the Global LEI System which, through the issuance of LEIs, now provides unique identification of legal entities participating in financial transactions across the globe.

 The Global LEI System (GLEIS) assigns 20-digit, alphanumeric LEIs to uniquely identify legal entities participating in transactions worldwide.
 Each LEI contains information about an entity’s ownership structure and thus answers the questions “who is who” and “who owns whom” among market participants.

 Another effort leverages the use of the LEI in Verifiable Credentials to create verifiable LEIs (vLEIs).
-Verifiable Credentials are defined as the format for interoperable, cryptographically-verifiable digital credentials being defined by the W3C standards organisation (i.e., Verifiable Claims Working Group).
+Verifiable Credentials are defined as the format for interoperable, cryptographically-verifiable digital credentials being defined by the W3C standards organization (i.e., Verifiable Claims Working Group).

 XBRL® is a trademark of XBRL International, Inc. All rights reserved.
 The XBRL® standards are open and freely licensed by way of the XBRL International License Agreement.